learnk8s/learnk8s.io/src/k8bit/content.md

 curl localhost:8001/api/v1/pods?watch=1
 ```

-Notice how the request does not complete and hangs.
+Notice how the request does not complete and stays open.

 In another terminal, create a Pod in the _default_ namespace with: